rails/rails/guides/source/autoloading_and_reloading_constants.md

 INFO.
 This guide documents autoloading, reloading, and eager loading in Rails applications.

-In an ordinary Ruby program, you explictly load the files that define classes and modules you want to use.
+In an ordinary Ruby program, you explicitly load the files that define classes and modules you want to use.
 For example, the following controller refers to `ApplicationController` and `Post`, and you'd normally issue `require` calls for them:

 ```ruby
 # DO NOT DO THIS.